 Arrests at Columbia University as police move in on pro-Palestinian protesters

-NEW YORK -- Police made arrests at Columbia University on Thursday at a makeshift encampment set up by pro-Palestinian protesters on the university's South Lawn.
+NEW YORK -- Police made arrests at Columbia University on Thursday at a makeshift encampment set up by pro-Palestinian protesters on the university's quad.

+It was the second day of demonstrations on and off Columbia's campus in Upper Manhattan.

 As arrests were being made, some protesters were chanting "NYPD KKK."